-	Visual, audio, and practical methodologies are so much useful to the learners because they are highly engaging.
-You can use a video maker for presentation.
+Visual, audio, and practical methodologies are so useful to the learners because they are highly engaging.
+You can use a video maker for the presentation.
 You need to create a balance between all these to provide the learners with the best learning experience.

 Focus on bringing more storytelling into your teaching because learners understand and remember the best when practical examples are used to teach the topics.
 Remember to include captions when speaking to the learners to make it easier for them to understand.